RyanMeaux1990/RyanMeaux1990.github.io/README.md

 4. Using, updating, and managing data structures.

 ### Course Objectives
-For the first step I proposed to include the app by introducing a form of two factor authentication, and this week I implemented a two factor authentication.
-I would like to be able to implement a two step authenticator API.
+For the first step I proposed to extend the app by creating and building a form of two factor authentication.

 ### Reflection
 For modifying the artifact I learned a few things.
 The main thing that I learned is that if your code is too difficult to understand, adding anything to it is almost impossible.
 I also learned that if you do not write good comments it will also be impossible to fully understand how everything will work.
 The challenge that I faced was adding a new column within the database.